AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk/platform.md

 In this lesson, you will:

 * Create an Experience Platform dataset.
+* Configure your datastream to forward data to Experience Platform.
 * Validate data in the dataset.
 * Enable your schema and dataset for Real-Time Customer Profile.
 * Validate data in Real-Time Customer Profile.